mohamed-azaudeen/Emotion-Detection/README.md

-# Emotion-Detection using CNN Model
+# Emotion-Detection from uploaded images